tribixbite/awesome/README.md

 ## Shell

 *   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
-*   [CryoByte33/steam-deck-utilities](https://github.com/CryoByte33/steam-deck-utilities) - Scripts to help make the Steam Deck the best it can be.
 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
 Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 *   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.